RocketChat/Rocket.Chat.Electron/README.md

 ### The build pipeline

-Build process is founded upon [gulp] task runner and [rollup] bundler.
+The build process is founded upon [gulp] task runner and [rollup] bundler.
 There are two entry files for your code: `src/main.js` and `src/app.js`.
 Rollup will follow all `import` statements starting from those files and compile code of the whole dependency tree into one `.js` file for each entry point.